Skip to content Skip to sidebar Skip to footer

 Chenille

 Uniquely, the tufts catch light at different angles, creating an attractive luminous sheen when brushed down correctly.
+This works similarly to velvet, which changes appearance depending on how you ruffle it.

 The texture of untreated Chenille is soft due to the tufts and is also very durable, making it a good choice for furniture seeing heavy use.